Maha Devi Ayahuasca

 Indigenous Ceremony Leader

-Taita Miguel Mavisoy (Camsa Tribe)
+Taita Miguel Mavisoy

-Taita Miguel Mavisoy is a respected indigenous healer from the Camsa tribe of Putumayo, Colombia.
+Taita Miguel Mavisoy is a respected indigenous healer from the Camsá tribe of Putumayo, Colombia.
 He is known for his warmth, humility, and deep commitment to preserving and sharing the ancestral traditions of Yagé.

-Taita Miguel was introduced to the medicine path at six months old by his parents, both recognized healers within the Camsa tradition.
+Taita Miguel was introduced to the medicine path at six months old by his parents, both recognized healers within the Camsá tradition.
 By the age of fourteen, he had begun serving medicine, carrying forward the knowledge and responsibility of his lineage.
+His work has drawn people from Colombia, Europe, and the United States who seek ceremonies grounded in tradition, respect, and community.

 Born in the village of Buena Vista near the Ecuadorian border, Taita Miguel was raised within a communal way of life that values presence, humility, and connection to the land.
 These values are reflected in his ceremonies, which often include traditional music and cultural elements that deepen the ceremonial space.